awesome-selfhosted/awesome-selfhosted/README.md

 ## Groupware

+  * [Cozy Cloud](https://cozy.io) - A personal cloud where you can read your emails or manage and sync your contact, files or calendars, with an app store full of community contributions - `GPLv3`
   * [egroupware](http://www.egroupware.org/) - Software suite including calendars, address books, notepad, project management tools, client relationship managemnt tools (CRM), knowledge management tools, a wiki and a CMS.
   * [Horde](http://www.horde.org/) - The Horde Project is about creating high quality Open Source applications and libraries, based on PHP and the Horde Framework. - `GPL` + Various Free Software / Open Source Software Licenses
   * [Kolab](https://kolab.org/) - Kolab community is a unified communication and collaboration system - `Various FLOSS Licenses` ([Source](http://git.kolab.org/))